-This course is open only by special arrangement with the Dean of the Mark Skousen School of Business.
+This course is open only by special arrangement with the Dean of College of Business, Management, and Economics.
 Courses in this area will address a current or timely topic or those that are foreseen to be one-time offerings.
 Special topics course offerings can vary from term to term.
 Students can propose a special topics course in this area.